Dracula, Prisoner of Frankenstein

 The film follows Dr. Rainer von Frankenstein (Price), who successfully captures Count Dracula (Vernon).
 Along with the Doctor's monster (Fernando Bilbao) the doctor controls the vampire for his own evil ends.
 The film is a co-production between Spain, Portugal, France and Liechtenstein.

 Dracula, Prisoner of Frankenstein premiered at the Sitges Film Festival in 1972.
-The film received a lukewarm review in La Vanguardia, which praised the cinematography while finding it interfered with the narrative of the film.
+The film received a mediocre review in La Vanguardia, which praised the cinematography while finding that it interfered with the narrative of the film.
 It received more generally negative reviews from Variety, L'Écran fantastique and El Mundo Deportivo.

 Plot

 Dr. Jonathan Seward tracks Dracula to his castle, and kills him by staking him in the heart.
 The death causes the vampire's remains to transform into a bat.
 Some time later, Dr. Rainer von Frankenstein, his mute assistant Morpho, and his Monster arrive at the castle.
 The doctor plans to revive Dracula, so he can use him to conquer the world.

 Dr. Frankenstein revives his monster from stasis, then uses him to kidnap a cabaret singer.
 He uses her blood to revive Dracula and bring him under his control.
 Seward realizes his nemesis has returned when one of his patients is bitten and turned into a vampire.

 With the help of the local gypsies and a wolfman, Seward raids the castle.
 Realizing his plan has failed, Dr. Frankenstein destroys the vampires and his Monster, fleeing the castle before Seward can catch him.